NathanKr/git-branch-playground/README.md

   </tr>
   <tr>
     <td>git branch -a</td>
-    <td>show local branches.
+    <td>show local and remote branches.
 The green is the current one we are working at</td>
   </tr>
   <tr>
     <td>git branch -b branch_name</td>